 The University of Vermont's Silk hosting service allows affiliates to develop and share web content using a wide variety of programming languages and application stacks.
 This guide will explain the common configurations and provide examples.

-This document will contain examples using the UVM NetID
+This document contains examples using the UVM NetID

 mynetid or the placeholder